 The popular chef’s tasting menu is £78 per person and currently includes treats such as; Foie Gras Parfait, Roast Scallops, Aged Sirloin of Beef, and more.
 Mains from the a la carte menu range from £24-35.

 Thackeray’s (85 London Road) also offer a great value set menu at lunch (£20 for two-courses, £24 for three).
-And their evening market menu is a new addition, I think (£25 for two-courses, £30 for three).
+And their evening market menu is a new addition, we think (£25 for two-courses, £30 for three).

 3. Kitsu or Kiko

 The quality of the sushi is enough to place Kitsu #3 on Foursquare for all places in Tunbridge Wells.
 If you haven’t been yet, you must!
-But before you go, it’s worth knowing the place is cash only (old school) and BYO alcohol.
+But before you go, it’s worth knowing the restaurant is cash only (old school) and BYO alcohol.

 Kitsu (82A Victoria Road) opened a second location near the bottom of town (5 London Road) called Kiko in late 2018.
 The sushi is just as good and the general decor of the place is much nicer.